My name is Logan Christopher and I am the owner of Legendary Strength. Below you’ll find a fairly complete history of my training.

 Depending on the latest thing I read, and to a smaller degree my goals, I’m doing different things all the time.
 The world of physical culture is quite wide.

 I’ve done it all.
-Dinosaur Training, Combat Conditioning, Twisted Conditioning, Kettlebells, Clubbells, Strongman, Powerlifting, Crossfit, Partials, HIT, GTG, EDT and things that don‘t have a necessarily a name or acronym to them.
+Dinosaur Training, Combat Conditioning, Twisted Conditioning, Kettlebells, Clubbells, Strongman, Powerlifting, Crossfit, Partials, HIT, GTG, EDT, and things that don‘t necessarily have a name or acronym to them.
 There was training to failure, training beyond failure, not training to failure, and not training to effort.
-There’s club swinging, joint mobility, gymnastics, slow movements, fast movements, isometrics and more.
+There’s club swinging, joint mobility, gymnastics, slow movements, fast movements, isometrics, and more.

 In ‘07 I also start my own personal training business which later evolves into the online entity it is today, all starting with a book on hand balancing.